frogm0uth/keyboard-notes/qmk-custom-mouse/README.md

 **LIMITATIONS**

-1. Some parts of the mouse wheel stuff are not quite right.
+1. The wheel stuff is weird/non-obvious and needs work.
 2. Generally, still a work in progress.

 **Rationale**